tyomaiva/first-rust-course/src/enums.md

 ## TODO
 + Pattern matching

-Whenever an operation may return either some value or _no value at all_, it is idiomatic to use [`core::option::Option`](https://doc.rust-lang.org/core/option/enum.Option.html)
+What do we do whenever a function either returns either some value or _no value at all_?
++ In C, and in the old-style C++, we use a null pointer for the latter case
++ In Rust, it is idiomatic to use [`core::option::Option`](https://doc.rust-lang.org/core/option/enum.Option.html):
 ```rust
 enum Option<T> {
     Some(T),